 The second and third hypotheses are time-related, which is why Umberto Bossi’s time as leader of LN was added as a case.
 A clear comparison can best be made between Bossi and Salvini, as they have both been leaders of LN.
 However, while that comparison will certainly be the main part of addressing the H2 and H3, Trump’s discourse will also be taken into account.
 The reason for this is that Trump’s speech gives insight into how populists have behaved in the context of the fourth wave, similar to Salvini’s.

 Firstly, the focus of this segment is on H2, which states that populist parties in opposition will behave less radical when they are part of the fourth wave, than when they are part of the third wave.
 The third wave in this research translates to the discourse of Umberto Bossi.
 Who has been given a 1 in terms of populist discourse when he was in opposition.
 Salvini was given a 1 and a 0 during his time in opposition.
 Trump’s campaign speeches before he was president were graded as a 0, 1, 1, and a 0.
 When rounding down to whole numbers the averages of every party leader is a 1.
 Interestingly though, when rounding down to one decimal, Bossi receives a 1, while both Salvini and Trump get a 0.5.
-This difference is worth mentioning, as a difference of 0.5 on a 2 point scale is quite substantial.
+This difference is worth mentioning, as a difference of 0.5 on a 2-point scale is quite substantial.

-To outline this difference it’s insightful to describe some of the none-populist excerpts from the speeches of both Salvini and Trump.
+To outline this difference, it’s insightful to describe some of the none-populist excerpts from the speeches of both Salvini and Trump.
 Salvini’s speech lacks populist discourse for two reasons.
 The first being that he focuses on issues without using an explicit populist lens.
 One of the issues is immigration, of which he says the following in speech 10 (appendix 1):

 “The numbers say that of these 2,300 will come recognized as refugees, fleeing the war, there will be no more than 150.
 So one country normal, a normal city, a normal government, a normal province, throws open the doors, maybe he spends the money on those 150 women and children fleeing the war.
 For all others, the answer is to return home because Italy cannot host the whole world, and one a large province cannot accommodate the whole world.”